 Destiny 2 The Final Shape release date

-Destiny 2 The Final Shape trailer
+Destiny 2 The Final Shape trailers

 The teaser then shows the person she’s talking to, who happens to be one of the most beloved characters in Destiny’s history: Cayde.

-Cayde-6 died at the hand of Uldren Sov while Uldren was possed by Riven, a powerful Ahamkara that was Taken by Oryx, the Taken King and brother to Oryx.
+Cayde-6 died at the hand of Uldren Sov while Uldren was possessed by Riven, a powerful Ahamkara that was Taken by Oryx, the Taken King and brother to Oryx.
 This marked a heartbreaking moment in the history of the Destiny 2 series.
 In a surprise twist, the Light revived Uldren Sov.
 He assumed the name Crow and held no memories of his past actions, choosing to become a Guardian.

 Lore enthusiasts know that the number after an exo’s name carries significance, as it designates the number of times the exo has had their system rebooted.
 This would indicate that even though Cayde has been long gone, the Vanguard has somehow been able to revive him as Cayde-7.

-And, for anyone wondering, that is indeed Cayde’s trusty Ace of Spades that you see him adjust in the trailer, as denoted by the spade on the side of the weapon.
+And, for anyone wondering, that is indeed Cayde’s trusty Ace of Spades hand cannon that you see him adjust in the trailer, as denoted by the spade on the side of the weapon.
 Notably, unlike Ikora, he does not appear to have a ghost shell.

 Thanks to a surprise cutscene in the middle of Season of the Deep, we now know exactly what the Witness is, what the Traveler is, and what the Veil is – three questions we never had anything but suspicions about beforehand.
 Due to finding out the origins of the Witness and the purpose of the Veil, we can speculate further on the events of The Final Shape.